What is a botanic garden?

 Can I visit in the winter?

-The Garden is open to visitors daily in 2018 from June 29 through October 8.
+The Garden is open to visitors seasonally, May 1 through Thanksgiving.
 During the winter, the Garden is closed to visitors; however, education courses run year-round and we open for a weekend in December for the Luminaria event.